 Rule 3): When only "deny lists" exist, then it will accept all connections, excluding the connection inside of the denying range.

-Deny Accept Accept Deny - a - •
+Deny Accept Deny Accept Deny

 Rule 4): When both "accept and deny" lists exist, then it will deny all connections, excluding the connection inside of the accepting range.